trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 `python3.11-networkx-3.1-riscv64-unknown-linux-gnu`.
 None of them are listed on `repology`.

-Abundance of various package flavours like this one is a well-known fact or a seasoned user of `nixpkgs`.
+Abundance of various package flavors like this one is a well-known fact for a seasoned user of `nixpkgs`.

 A few days ago I attempted to update `autoconf` from `2.71` to `2.72` version.
 It's supposed to be a minor maintenance release without